Clarity. Connection. Change.

 “Something needs to change, but I don’t know where to start.”

-In our work, we’ll focus on:
+In our work together, we may focus on:

-Making sense of your emotions and patterns
+Understanding emotions and recurring patterns

 Strengthening communication and boundaries

-Navigating relationship challenges with more clarity
+Navigating relationship challenges with greater clarity

 Many clients begin to feel: